leegeunhyeok/react-native-esbuild/docs/docs/welcome/getting-started.md

 - 🌍 Supports All Platforms(Android, iOS, Web)
 - ✨ New Architecture Ready

+👉 See a demo application built with a web target [here](https://rne-web-demo.vercel.app).

 ## Motivation

 > A Modern Bundler for React Native that supports all platforms.